Towards Better Data Exploitation in Self-Supervised Monocular Depth Estimation: Experiments

 \subsection{Implementation Details}

 For the PoseNet to estimate camera ego-motion when using monocular video sequences, we follow \cite{monodepth2} to construct it from ResNet18 \cite{resnet} and modify it to accept a pair of color images (or six channels) as input and to predict a 6-DoF relative pose.
 For the encoder of our DepthNet, we experiment with two kinds of backbone, ResNet18 and HRNet18 \cite{hrnet}, to validate the effectiveness of our methods.
 Each of the two backbones is initialized with a pretrained model on ImageNet \cite{imagenet}.
 Different from \cite{monodepth2}, we only predict a single depth map at the full scale to save memory and accelerate training.
 Our experiment framework is implemented in PyTorch \cite{pytorch}.
 And we train our models on KITTI with two types, monocular (M), and monocular plus stereo (MS).
 For each type, the models are trained for 20 epochs using AdamW \cite{adamw} optimizer, with a learning rate of $10^{-4}$ for the first 15 epochs and $10^{-5}$ for the remainder.
-The training resolution is set to 640 × 192 and the batch size is set to 10.
-The maximum depth is 100m when training on KITTI.
+The training resolution for KITTI is set to $640 \times 192$, the batch size is set to 10, and the maximum depth is 100m.
+As for Cityscapes, only the monocular (M) setting is trainable.
+And all the training settings are the same as KITTI, except for a different resolution of $416 \times 128$ following \cite{manydepth}.
 All the experiments are conducted on a single NVIDIA RTX 3090 GPU.
 For evaluation, we adopt error-based metrics for which lower is better (Abs Rel, Sq Rel, RMSE, RMSE log, $\rm log_{10}$) and accuracy-based metrics for which higher is better ($\delta< 1.25$ , $\delta< 1.25^2$, $\delta< 1.25^3$).
 And we employ median scaling before evaluation to tackle the scale ambiguity when using monocular videos.